widVE/UniCAVE/docs/pages/cite.md

 ### Cite the UniCAVE Project

-This project was first presented at IEEEVR 2017 in a poster, entitled Uni-CAVE: A Unity3D Plugin for Non-head Mounted VR Display Systems.
+This project was first presented at IEEEVR 2017 in a poster, entitled *Uni-CAVE: A Unity3D Plugin for Non-head Mounted VR Display Systems*.

 #### APA